 Help Preserve the Evidence

-After the robber has left the building and everybody is safe, take a breath and relax – you made it!
-Now, be sure not to disturb any evidence left by the robber.
+After the robber has left the building and everybody is safe, make sure you do not disturb any evidence left by the robber.
 Do not walk over to the area where the robber was, and certainly, don’t touch anything that the robber touched (or left behind).

-Help others keep the evidence intact.
-Everybody will be excited, and they may forget that the crime scene cannot be altered.
-Gently remind them – stressing that the police need the information – that they should not disturb any evidence.
+During a bank robbery, there is a great chance that stress levels will be high.
+If you are able, help others keep the evidence intact at the crime scene by ensuring nothing is altered.
+Gently remind them, stressing that the police will need the information and that they should not disturb any evidence.

 By leaving the crime scene intact, law enforcement will have a better chance of identifying the robber.